 As part of the Workforce for a Healthy California Initiative, the California Health and Human Services Agency (CalHHS), the Department of Health Care Access and Information (HCAI), and the Department of Health Care Services (DHCS) launched the CHW/P/R Initiative.

-On July 1, 2023, following a lengthy stakeholder engagement process and in line with statutory requirements, HCAI issued a guidance letter outlining the statewide requirements for: a state-issued CHW/P/R Certificate, certificate renewal, and for state-issued specialty certificates, as well as the requirements for recognizing the experience of existing CHW/P/Rs.
+July 1, 2023: Following a lengthy stakeholder engagement process and in line with statutory requirements, HCAI issued a guidance letter outlining the statewide requirements for: a state-issued CHW/P/R Certificate, certificate renewal, and for state-issued specialty certificates, as well as the requirements for recognizing the experience of existing CHW/P/Rs.
 This letter also provided statewide requirements for CHW/P/R training programs to become approved training programs.

-In response to stakeholder input, specifically concerns from some stakeholders that they had not been adequately engaged and that the solutions outlined in the guidance letter might not be fit-for-purpose, CalHHS, HCAI, and DHCS paused the guidance in November 2023 to allow for additional community engagement.
+November 2023: In response to stakeholder input, specifically concerns from some stakeholders that they had not been adequately engaged and that the solutions outlined in the guidance letter might not be fit-for-purpose, CalHHS, HCAI, and DHCS paused the guidance in November 2023 to allow for additional community engagement.
+This guidance has been paused indefinitely as HCAI continues to shape its best path forward based on community input and any future funding and policy decisions.

-From February to November 2024, CalHHS, HCAI, and DHCS conducted a second round of community engagement and convened an ad hoc advisory group to gather further input on a statewide certificate, workforce needs, and investment opportunities.
-Notably, during the second round of community engagement, the Budget Act of 2024 reduced nearly all of the original CHW/P/R workforce budget allocation.
+February to November 2024: CalHHS, HCAI, and DHCS held a second round of community engagement and convened a short-term advisory group (ad-hoc) to reassess workforce needs, gather additional input on a statewide certificate, and investment opportunities for the CHW/P/R initiative.
+During this process, the 2024 Budget Act significantly reduced the original CHW/P/R workforce budget allocation removing the resources needed to implement a statewide certificate function – leaving HCAI approximately $12 million in one-time resources.

 HCAI Investments and the Path Forward